-DO YOU NEED TO IMPROVE YOUR ANKLE DORSIFLEXION?
+DO YOU NEED TO IMPROVE YOUR ANKLE DORSIFLEXION RANGE?

 Eccentric Calf Raises

-Eccentrics have been shown in research to help change the structural make up of muscles for improved flexibility and are very high on my list of ankle mobility musts.
-The athlete should start on a box on one leg with their knee straight, raised up onto the ball of his or her feet.
+Eccentrics have been shown in research to help change the structural make up of muscles for improved flexibility and are very high on my list for those with ankle mobility issues.
+The athlete should start on a box on one leg with their knee straight, raised onto the ball of his or her feet.
 Then I have the athlete lower down into a deep stretch followed by unlocking the knee and pushing the knee forward.
 This results in both the gastrocnemius and soleus muscles being eccentrically loaded.
 Then place the other foot down and return to upright.

-The Functional Range Conditioning crew has some great mobility movements and their PAILS / RAILS (Progression & Regressive Angular Isometric Loading) can rapidly improve movement.
-Using these principles for improving ankle dorsiflexion mobility is a great one!
+The Functional Range Conditioning crew has some great mobility movements, and their PAILS / RAILS (Progression & Regressive Angular Isometric Loading) can rapidly improve dorsiflexion.
+Using these principles for improving the range of motion is a great one!

 Goblet squats are great for correcting many squat faults.
-And by performing them with a focus on pushing the knees forward to work on ankle dorsiflexion mobility can be a great way to help athletes squat with a more upright torso (as is needed for front and overhead squats).
+And by performing them with a focus on pushing the knees forward to work on ankle dorsiflexion mobility can be a great way to help athletes squat with a more upright torso, which is helpful for squat position in both front and overhead squat

-Banded ankle mobilizations are great for those that feel their ankle dorsiflexion mobility is limited more by a pinching or a block in the anterior ankle...but they're often done with the band positioned incorrectly.
+Banded ankle mobilizations are great for those that feel their ankle dorsiflexion mobility is limited more by a pinching or a block in the anterior ankle.
+This is often referred to as ankle impingement.
+But this exercise is often done with the band positioned incorrectly.
 See the video for the proper way!